FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 code to automate a task beyond what Kubernetes itself provides.#cite(<kube-docs>)

 The operator pattern is a method for extending Kubernetes' functionality.
-With operators, we can extend Kubernetes' API with custom resources, and controllers.#cite(<kube-docs>) This allows us to create custom resources, that can be managed by Kubernetes.
+With operators, we can extend Kubernetes' API with @crd[s], and controllers#cite(<kube-docs>).
+This allows us to create custom resources, that can be managed by Kubernetes.
-For example, we can create a custom resource for a database, and a controller that will create a database pod when a database resource is created.
+For example, we can create a @crd for a database, and a controller that will create a database pod when a database resource is created.

 A Kubernetes Operator is usually a combination of a controller and a custom resource definition; however, the latter is not a requirement.
 Controllers are